-We watched 20-foot waves breaking against the reefs today while enjoying a light, tasty breakfast at Ho’okipa Beach Park.
-When we were finished, we all jumped back in the van to start our adventure to Hana (Ho’okipa, by the way, is famous for its windsurfing.
-It hosts world class events that are frequently sponsored on ESPN sports television).
-As we pulled back onto the Hana Highway, there was anticipation in the air.
-The legend of the road was about unfold.
+During our Road to Hana Tour today, we watched 20-foot waves breaking against the reefs while enjoying a light, tasty breakfast at Ho’okipa Beach Park.
+When we were done, we all jumped back in the van and continued our epic Maui Road to Hana Tour.
+For those of you who don’t know, Ho’okipa is famous for its windsurfing and hosts world class events that are frequently sponsored on ESPN sports television.

-One of the services that we provide for the town of Hana is to deliver the local newspaper called The Maui News.
+While on our Road to Hana Tour, one of the services that we provide for the town of Hana is to deliver the local newspaper called The Maui News.
 As we pulled up to The Hasegawa General Store, where the papers were to be delivered, I announced to the group that we needed a couple of paper boys to do the delivery and would anybody like to volunteer?
 Immediately the twins’ hands shot into the air.
 “We’ll do it!
 We’ll do it!”, they cried out enthusiastically.
 Walking side-by-side, holding the papers in their little arms, the twins delivered newspapers for the entire town of Hana that day with proud grins that stretched from ear to ear.
 It was one of the cutest things I’ve ever seen and they were the talk of the town that day.
-Once again, Hula Sam did his crazy dance, and we headed off to the next part of our legendary adventure.
+Once again, Hula Sam did his crazy dance, and we headed off to the next part of our legendary Road to Hana guided tour adventure.